2012 Honda CBR250RA Oil and Filter Change (Page 2) - Road and Trail guide

 Installing new oil filter into 2012 Honda CBR250RA

-You can install the gasket, oil filter cover and the spring all in one go.
+18. Install the gasket, oil filter cover and the spring.
+You can do this all together in one go.
 Install the gasket between oil filter cover and engine cover in the correct position; it should be obvious which way it goes.
 Install the spring in the oil filter cover.
-There are “prongs” on the inside of the oil filter cover that hold the spring in place.
+There are “prongs” on the inside of the oil filter cover that help hold the spring in place.
+If you're having problems, try installing the oil filter with the gasket, spring and cover all at once.

 Oil filter cover with spring, 2012 Honda CBR250RA

-Insert and hand-tighten (snug up) the oil filter cover bolts, and then in a diagonal pattern, torque them to 12 N.m (9 lbf.ft).
-I do this in stages: torque them all about half way, then all to 12 N.m.
+19. Insert and hand-tighten (snug up) the oil filter cover bolts, and then in a diagonal pattern, tighten them the rest of the way.
+I do this in stages: I torque them all about half way, then finish tightening them.
 Do not over-tighten.
-This torque spec is from the 2012 CBR250RA owner's manual.
-The factory service manual specifies this same torque value for a 6 mm flange bolt (8 mm head, large flange) and nut.
+The 2012 CBR250RA owner's manual specifies a torque value of 12 N.m (9 lbf.ft) for the oil filter cover bolts.
+The factory service manual specifies this same torque value for a 6 mm flange bolt (8 mm head, large flange) and nut (clean, dry, oil-free).
+If the threads of the bolts or holes have oil on them, and you torque to spec, you risk over-torquing the bolts.
+I typically torque the oil filter cover bolts to 10 N.m.

-If you haven't already cleaned the oil filler opening, do so now.
-Pour the recommended amount and type of new motorcycle engine oil into the oil filler hole (you may want to use a clean funnel), and watch the level in the sight glass as you do so.
-For the oil level in the sight glass to be accurate, the bike must be completely upright (vertical) and on level ground (wheel bottoms at the same height).
-You can have someone hold the bike vertical, use a bike stand, or repeatedly add some oil and then stand the bike up and check the level.
+20. If you haven't already cleaned the oil filler opening, do so now, then pour clean motorcycle engine oil into the oil filler hole (you may want to use a clean funnel), and watch the level in the sight glass as you do so.
+For the oil level in the sight glass to be accurate, the bike must be completely upright (vertical) and on level (horizontal) ground.
+You can have someone hold the bike vertical, use a bike stand, or repeatedly add some oil and then stand the bike up vertical and check the level.
 You can also place a wood block under the side stand so the bike is almost vertical and then add oil until it maybe reaches the low-level mark (depends on how close to vertical the bike is) and then stand the bike up to verify the oil level.
-The level in the sight glass should be between the upper and lower marks and close to or at the upper mark.
+The level in the sight glass should be between the upper and lower marks and up to the upper mark.
 Do not overfill.
-If you do overfill, drain some oil out (carefully through the oil drain hole, or you may be able to suck some out through the filler hole with tubing and a syringe).
+If you do overfill, you can drain some oil out carefully through the oil drain hole, or you may be able to suck some out through the filler hole with tubing and a syringe.
+Provided that you have replaced the oil filter, the oil level tends to drop a bit after running the engine due in part to the filling of the oil filter cavity.
+So, if the oil level is a bit above the full mark before running the engine, it may be fine.

 A too high oil level may affect the overall engine performance and actuation of the clutch (according to the Honda Common Service Manual).
 Also, if the oil level is too high the oil can become aerated (air bubbles in it) which could impact the engine lubrication system.
 If the oil level is too low, premature engine wear and overheating may result.

-With the motorcycle resting on the side stand on level ground, start the engine and let it idle for about 3 minutes and then turn it off.
+22. Do the oil level check and check for leaks.
+With the motorcycle resting on the side stand on level (horizontal) ground, start the engine and let it idle for about 15 seconds and then turn it off.
 Wait for about 3 minutes.
-With the bike held upright (vertical) on level (horizontal) ground, check the oil sight glass.
+With the bike held upright (vertical) on level (horizontal) ground, check the oil level window.
 The oil level should be between the upper and lower marks.
-If the oil level is below or near the lower mark, remove the oil filler cap and add oil up to the upper oil level mark.
+If the oil level is low, remove the oil filler cap and add oil up to the upper mark.
 Do not overfill.
-Reinstall the oil filler cap if removed.
+Reinstall the oil filler cap if you removed it to add oil.
+Now start the engine again and let it idle for about 3 minutes and then shut it off.
+Wait about 3 minutes and check the oil level again.
+Add oil up to the upper oil level mark if low (again, do not overfill).

 All done!